lethek/k8s-gitops/README.md

 ## :handshake:&nbsp; Thanks

+Thanks to all the people who donate their time to the [Kubernetes @Home](https://github.com/k8s-at-home/) community.
 Big shout out to all the authors and contributors to the projects that we are using in this repository.